Skip to Content

 For general entry requirements see Massey University entry requirements.

 Students completing the 180 credit Master of Specialist Teaching must complete Parts One and Two as detailed in the Schedule for the Qualification.
-Please see the regulations button for Course information.
+Please check the regulations for course information.

 If you would like to find out more about individual course requirements, please use our Course Search.